sudarkoff/sudarkoff.github.com/_posts/2010-09-17-how-to-be-happy-a-very-simple-recipe.markdown

+---
-Title: How to be happy: a very simple recipe
+title: How to be happy: a very simple recipe
-Author: George Sudarkoff
-Date: Fri, 17 Sep 2010 16:45:12 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 We have little (if any) control over things.
 But we have a lot of control over how we feel about things.
 Forget about this and you’ll sink